hollabharath/cveda_mri/anonymization/README.md

-Acquisition centres run these [DicomEditor](http://mircwiki.rsna.org/index.php?title=DicomEditor) de-identification scripts to anonymize DICOM files before uploading them to the c-VEDA server.
+Acquisition centres run [DicomEditor][1] de-identification scripts to anonymize DICOM files before uploading them to the c-VEDA server.

+The syntax of these scripts is described in the [MIRC DICOM Anonymizer][2] page.

 History
 =======